Tuesday, December 22, 2015

 One Step Away: Our New Threat

-I'm not defending the violence in today's world or making excuses for people who spin out of control and take lives.
-I'm just pointing out there there are increasing numbers of people out there who are angry; bitter; hurting and disgruntled.
-So many appear to be just a few steps away from a breakdown, which lately seems to progress to acting out publicly to make a statement.
-And sometimes that statement is about taking lives, either in a final bid for attention or a desperate wake up call - and I believe it's going to get worse.
-Maybe all these things that are happening are showing us something. maybe our society is broken because so many people are walking on edge.
-Phrases such as "he's like a powder keg", "disgruntled employee" and "disturbed" - aren't those words we hear over and over?
-How many people are actually too close to shattering?
+I'm not defending the violence in today's world or making excuses for people who spin out of control and take lives, just pointing out the increasing numbers of people who are angry, bitter, hurting, and on the edge.
+So many appear to be just a few steps away from a breakdown, and tragically some cases end with individuals taking their own lives; is it a final grasp for attention?
+A desperate wake up call?
+Maybe all these things that are happening are showing us just how broken our society is.

 Friday, November 27, 2015